Most Recent Games

 Nominated, Best Use of Sound 2007

 Nominated, Best Programming 2007

-Nominated, Best Tutorial or Documentation 2007
+Nominated, Best Documentation 2007

 What did bother me was the seemingly random appearance of Mucki and the two women.
 I understand it's funny to make the women pass by at that instant, but it's sort of odd that they appear while you are building a trap you can't even complete without an element from their car.

 Also the violence is much less present than in every Tom and Jerry clip, or every Stan and Olli movie...